udayvunnam/xng-breadcrumb/README.md

-# XngBreadcrumb
+# xng-breadcrumb

 [![CircleCI](https://circleci.com/gh/udayvunnam/xng-breadcrumb.svg?shield&circle-token=:circle-token)](https://circleci.com/gh/udayvunnam/xng-breadcrumb) [![npm](https://img.shields.io/npm/v/xng-breadcrumb.svg)](https://www.npmjs.com/package/xng-breadcrumb) [![npm License](https://img.shields.io/npm/l/xng-breadcrumb.svg)](https://github.com/udayvunnam/xng-breadcrumb/blob/master/LICENSE)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/9349b719-39ff-4c7a-bc5a-e8bec8e0f2e1/deploy-status)](https://app.netlify.com/sites/xng-breadcrumb/deploys)

-> A lightweight, declarative and configurable breadcrumbs for Angular 6 and beyond https://www.npmjs.com/package/xng-breadcrumb
+> A lightweight, declarative and configurable breadcrumbs solution for Angular 6 and beyond. https://www.npmjs.com/package/xng-breadcrumb

 ## About

 In applications with deep navigation hierarchy, it is essential to have breadcrumb navigation.
-Breadcrumbs provides links back to each previous page that the user navigated through and shows the current location in an application.
+Breadcrumbs provides links back to each of the previous pages that the user navigated through and shows the current location in an application.

-Breadcrumbs are useful when the app has more than two levels of hierarchy.
+Breadcrumbs are useful when the App has more than two levels of hierarchy.
 User can easily navigate back to any level.

 ## Demo

-[Live Demo](https://xng-breadcrumb.netlify.com) - An Angular App showing `xng-breadcrumb` usage.
-It covers all available options.
+[Live Demo](https://xng-breadcrumb.netlify.com) - A demo app showcasing `xng-breadcrumb` library usage in Angular applications.
+Navigate through App to see the breadcrumb behaviour.
+Every route has a mapping code block that shows how breadcrumb is configured.

 ![](https://user-images.githubusercontent.com/20707504/65815404-9e031d80-e20c-11e9-9052-0a195da6c244.gif)

 ## Features

-- ✅ **Quickstart with default mapping**: Just by adding `<breadcrumb></breadcrumb>` show breadcrumbs anywhere in the App.
+- ✅ **Quickstart with default mapping**: Just add `<xng-breadcrumb></xng-breadcrumb>` anywhere in the App.
 Breadcrumbs defaults to route segments even without any configuration.
-- ✅ **Declarative mapping**: Map breadcrumb label for each route, while declaring App routes.
+- ✅ **Declarative mapping**: Each route can have an associated breadcrumb.
+You can define this while declaring App routes.
 Supports every variety of Angular route declaration.
-- ✅ **Dynamic mapping**: Resolve a breadcrumb label dynamically, by using BreadcrumbService.
+- ✅ **Dynamic mapping**: Change breadcrumbs dynamically using `BreadcrumbService`.
+You can either use _route path_ or _breadcrumbAlias_ to access a path.
 - ✅ **Skip Breadcrumb**: Skip specific routes from displaying in breadcrumbs, conditionally.
 - ✅ **Schematics**: Use schematics to add and update the library with `ng add xng-breadcrumb` and `ng update xng-breadcrumb`

-### Compatiblity table
+### Angular Version Compatiblity

 | xng-breadcrumb | Angular  |
 | -------------- | -------- |